The goals of this chapter are to:

 - Critical Thinking: What can explain some of these differences in the map patterns?

 The Grand Canyon has amazed tourists and geoscientists alike, not only for its beauty but by the fantastic s (layers of sedimentary rock) exposed in its walls.
 The South Rim of the Grand Canyon is composed of metamorphic, igneous, and various sedimentary rocks.
+Go here if want to see representative samples of some of these rocks.
 Figure 2.25 shows a of the Grand-Canyon (see Figure 0.3 for a sketch of the Grand Canyon).

 Table 2.10 contains descriptions of some of the different rocks found in the Grand Canyon.